For ten years, GoldenHeart: How to Love Humanity was a benched book. I didn’t do much to publish it, though writing it had saved my life.

 In 2017, when I considered which of my completed books to self-publish, I prayed and asked.
-I felt GoldenHeart was the answer, and I determined to venture into the publishing world to make it happen.
+I felt GoldenHeart was the answer, and I ventured into the publishing world to make it happen.

 After I made the decision to publish this book, I found heart-shaped seashells for days, and heart-shaped potato chips.
 My husband found them too, and you should have seen his face when he opened this fortune in a fortune cookie: you have a heart of gold.
 I met people who told me things that let me know–this book had a destiny.